TorIsHere/SignaturePad/README.md

 ## License

-Alamofire is released under the MIT license.
+SignaturePad is released under the MIT license.
 [See LICENSE](https://github.com/TorIsHere/SignaturePad/blob/master/LICENSE) for details.